17 Fundamental Mock Trial Objections and How to Make Them

-Q: Since you go by “Doc,” is it true that you are a licensed medical doctor?
+Q: Since you go by “Doctor,” is it true that you are a licensed medical doctor?

-A: People in the forest have always liked to talk to me when they are upset, and I have always offer them a cup of hot tea.
-About twenty years ago, I started experimenting and with the herbs in the forest and started blending the herbs to make different kinds of teas.
-I logged all of my experiments and found that different blends help people in different ways.
+A: Oh, no. I meet a lot of people on my rides through the forest, and people started coming to talk to me when they’re upset.
+I’ve always offered them a cup of hot tea.
+About 20 years ago, I started experimenting with the herbs in the forest and making different kinds of teas.
+I logged all of my experiments and found that different herbal blends help people in different ways.

-Q: Doc, based on your expertise, what was the cause of Snow White’s death?
+Q: Doctor Rider, based on your expertise, what was the cause of Snow White’s death?

 A: In my opinion, it was the poisoned apple she ate.

-Doc may be an expert in herbal teas or maybe even herbology, but not in medical examinations or performing autopsies.
+Doctor Rider may be an expert in herbal teas, but not in medical examinations or performing autopsies.
 He has no education, training, or experience in identifying causes of death.
 Because the opinion he expressed (eating a poisoned apple caused death) has nothing to do with his claimed area of expertise (herbal teas), the opinion is improper and lacking in foundation.

 - “Objection.
 Improper opinion.”